Best Event Networking Apps 2026: Whova, Brella & More

 Grip

-Common limitation: All three require the event organiser to have licensed and configured the platform.
+The common issue with all three: they require the event organiser to have licensed and configured the platform.
 Attendees at events that haven't deployed these tools can't access them.

 FirstMove

-FirstMove is the strongest option for social, cultural, and community events — and for the social dimension of professional events.
+FirstMove is the strongest option for social, cultural, and community events — and for the social side of professional events.
 It's a free app (iOS and Android) that attendees can use at any event without organiser setup.

 Meetup